-In his four-hour Archive interview, Charlie Andrews (1916-2004) talks about his early years in Chicago radio, and his service in World War II.
+In his four-hour interview, Charlie Andrews (1916-2004) talks about his early years in Chicago radio, and his service in World War II.
 He describes meeting Dave Garroway in Chicago and co-creating and writing for his innovative show Garroway at Large.
 He recounts many aspects of Garroway at Large, including rehearsing, the set of the show, the various personnel involved in producing it, and his personal relationship with Garroway.
 He recalls co-creating and writing for Studs' Place featuring Studs Terkel and eventually going to write for Today featuring Dave Garroway.
 Andrews discusses writing for CBS's The Morning Show with Dick Van Dyke as well as Caesar's Hour starring Sid Caesar.
 He outlines working on several shows for Arthur Godfrey, including Arthur Godfrey Time, Arthur Godfrey and His Friends, and Talent Scouts.
-He speaks of working on various projects in the 1960s including the Miss U.S.A. pageant and the 1969 Emmy Awards telecast.
-He sums up by talking about various people he's worked with in his career and how he'd like to be remembered.
+He speaks of working on various projects in the 1960s including the Miss U.S.A.
+Pageant and the 1969 Emmy Awards telecast.
+He sums up by talking about various people with whom he's worked in his career and how he'd like to be remembered.
 Henry Colman conducted the interview on October 20, 1998 in West Hampton, NY.